amckennafoster/figshare-api-workshop.github.io/docs/resources/api-methods.md

 # Sending and Retrieving Information

 This page has example code snippets demonstrating how to send and retrieve information through the Figshare API.
+You can paste the code into a Google Colab document to try them out.
 The [documentation site](https://docs.figshare.com) has more details on all endpoints and includes information on GET, POST, PUT, and DELETE methods.

 - [Return results](#return-results-get)
 - [Authenticate](#authenticate-get-post-put-delete)